phil-bell/django-form-component/README.md

 # django-form-component

-`django-form-component` is a Web Component wrapper for [Django Forms](https://docs.djangoproject.com/en/3.1/topics/forms/#the-template) using in templates.
+`django-form` is a Web Component wrapper for [Django Forms](https://docs.djangoproject.com/en/3.1/topics/forms/#the-template)

+`django-form` uses js fetch to submit the forms to your api endpoint of choise instead of the traditional django forms functionality of submitting the entire page.

 ### Install